tl;dr If you’d like a job with us, send your application as soon as possible.

 The offer is initially for one year full time, with the intention of a long term arrangement.
-For the remote role(s), living in England is not required.
-For the on-site role, you have to be allowed to work in England.
+Living in England is not required.
 We may be able to offer either employment or sub-contracting, depending on the jurisdiction in which you live.
 The salary range is 50k–90k GBP per year.

-If you are interested, please apply via firstname.lastname@example.org.
+If you are interested, please apply by email to firstname.lastname@example.org.
 Tell us why you are interested and why you would be a good fit for Well-Typed, and attach your CV.
-Please indicate whether the on-site work in London is an option for you.
-Please also indicate how soon you might be able to start.
+Please indicate how soon you might be able to start.